Holistic Therapy Programs May Help Pain Sufferers Ditch Opioids

 That is not to say that pain is imagined, but rather how people experience pain is influenced by mood, anxiety, and how that person's environment responds to the person's symptoms.

-Q: What does that mean for the patient who is in pain?
+What does that mean for the patient who is in pain?

 People need to accept that they have pain and focus on their quality of life.
 Some approaches reinforce in patients that the only way you can function is if you reduce your pain, as measured on a pain scale from zero to 10.

 We focus on how to get you back into your life by focusing on function instead of eliminating symptoms and pain.
-When I refer to functioning, I mean getting back into important areas of your life such as work, social activities, and recreation.
+When I refer to functioning, I mean getting back into important areas of your life such as work, social activities and recreation.
 If you're waiting for pain to go away, you're never going to get back into your life.
 When that happens, people get despondent, they get depressed.

-Q: So how do you help people manage it?
+So how do you help people manage it?

 When you're in chronic pain and it's poorly managed, the nervous system can get out of whack.
 Your body behaves as if it's under stress all the time, even when it's not.
 Your muscles may be tense and your heart and breathing rates elevated, among other things.